aarobc/wherewasi/README.md

 A tool to view and parse through google location history.

-OStill very much in progress
+Still very much in progress

 TODO:
 * Write a script to automatically parse the history.json and do the import. (initially did that in vim)